 Not as good as we would like.
 It's intended to be an internal environment protective finish, not an outside weather protective finish.
 But it has better rust resistance than the standard alloy socket screws that everyone accepts.
 And it is part of our anti-stick-slip system.

-Is there places where a collar might be used but shouldn't?
+Are there places where a collar might be used but shouldn't?

 Yes.
 They shouldn't be used to limit impact loads where people or property could be endangered if the collar failed.
-In designing any mechanism that calls for a person to be near moving parts extreme care should be taken to ensure that those moving parts are constrained to do exactly what they are supposed to do and nothing else.
+In designing any mechanism that calls for a person to be near moving parts, extreme care should be taken to ensure that those moving parts are constrained to do exactly what they are supposed to do and nothing else.
 A collar is not always enough.

 asndsa